w3c/wai-tutorials/source/images/functional.html.erb.md

 ## Icon image conveying information within link text
 {:.ex}

-In this example the image follows text within a link to inform users that the link will open in a new window.
+In this example, the image follows text within a link to inform users that the link will open in a new window.
 It has the text alternative “new window” to convey the meaning of the icon:

 {::nomarkdown}
 <%= sample_start %>